Carlos Muñoz (racing driver): IndyCar Series

 Muñoz qualified on the front row for the 2013 Indy 500 in second position and ran with the leaders all race long.
 He led twelve laps and finished in second place, winning Rookie of the Year honors.

 At the 2013 Honda Indy Toronto, Muñoz replaced Panther Racing's Ryan Briscoe for Race 2 of the doubleheader after Briscoe broke his right wrist in an incident during Saturday's Race 1.
-After just 12 laps in the morning warmup to get acclimated with the car, Muñoz started 24th in the race and finished 17th.
+After just twelve laps in the morning warmup to get acclimated with the car, Muñoz started 24th in the race and finished seventeenth.

 Muñoz got his first IndyCar win in the rain-shortened Race 1 of the Detroit Belle Isle Dual Grand Prix on 30 May 2015.

 After a distant second-place finish to teammate Alexander Rossi in the 2016 Indianapolis 500, Muñoz left Andretti Autosport after the 2016 IndyCar season ended.
 Muñoz joined A. J. Foyt Enterprises for the 2017 IndyCar season, lasting one season.

 In 2018, Muñoz made his return to Andretti in a one-race deal at the 2018 Indianapolis 500, finishing seventh.
 Later in the season, he filled in for the injured Robert Wickens for the final two races of the season at Portland and Sonoma, driving for Schmidt Peterson Motorsports.
-Muñoz started 14th and finished 12th at Portland.
+Muñoz started fourteenth and finished twelfth at Portland.